JavierGarAgu/devops-project-v2/documentation/aws.md

 # S3

-S3 bucket is an AWS storage, in this case it will be used to storage terraform.tfstate
+S3 bucket is an AWS storage, in this case it will be used to storage terraform.tfstate, to control if already exists the S3 bucket i am going to use imports first, here is a flow chart to understand the steps

 ![](./aws-images/30.png)